Vinod1204/Vinod-Chatbot/README.md

 Render provides an HTTPS-enabled free tier that auto-deploys from GitHub and is a strong default for small projects:

 1. Push your backend code to GitHub with a production-ready `requirements.txt` and a defensive default configuration (no debug loggers, secrets in environment variables only).
-2. Add a `start` script to `package.json` (or the equivalent start command in Render’s dashboard) so Render can run `npm start` if you expose Node tooling, and ensure your Python `start command` is `uvicorn web_server:app --host 0.0.0.0 --port $PORT`.
+2. Add a `start` script to `package.json` (or the equivalent start command in Render’s dashboard) so Render can run `npm start` if you expose Node tooling, and ensure your Python `start command` is `uvicorn backend.web_server:app --host 0.0.0.0 --port $PORT`.
 3. Update your FastAPI app to read the dynamically assigned port.
 For example:

    ```python